ak-inbre-dsc/dsc_workshop_2025/README.md

 \
 \
 \
 *Alaska INBRE is an Institutional Development Award (IDeA) from the National Institute of General Medical Sciences of the National Institute of Health (NIH) under grant number P20GM103395.*

+## License
+This project is licensed under the [Creative Commons Attribution (CC BY)](LICENSE.md).